-(2) Financial Conditions of Incorporated Administrative Agencies, etc.

-"Incorporated Administrative Agencies, etc." disclose information on their financial conditions in various forms.
+(2) Financial Conditions of Incorporated Administrative Agencies, etc. "Incorporated Administrative Agencies, etc." disclose information on their financial conditions in various forms.
 Incorporated Administrative Agencies compile financial statements, which are based on corporate accounting principles as a general rule, pursuant to the provisions of order of the competent ministry, in accordance with the "Act on General Rules for Incorporated Administrative Agencies."
 The financial statements are audited by an auditor and an accounting auditor and are approved by the Competent Minister before their disclosure ().
-Government supervision of Incorporated Administrative Agencies has shifted its focus from ex-ante control to ex-post check in order to strengthen their independence.
-The financial statements of Incorporated Administrative Agencies contribute not only to better understanding of how these agencies conduct businesses but also to appropriate evaluations of their business results.
+Government supervision of Incorporated Administrative Agencies puts weight on ex-post check rather than ex-ante control in order to strengthen their independence and autonomy.
+The financial statements of Incorporated Administrative Agencies contribute not only to better understanding of how these agencies conduct operations but also to appropriate evaluations of their operations results.
 Each public corporation and authorized organization also compile financial statements in accordance with the Act under which it was established, receives approval from the Competent Minister, and discloses this information.
 Each institution compiles and discloses an "administrative cost analysis statement," etc., based on corporate accounting principles to fulfill its accountability to explain the future burden on taxpayers.
 The financial statements of major "Incorporated Administrative Agencies, etc." in which the government has invested are attached to the budget submitted to the Diet as reference materials as stipulated in Article 28 of the "Public Finance Act."
 Auditing by an accounting auditor is not required for an Incorporated Administrative Agency whose operational size, including its capital amount, fails to reach the standards provided by Cabinet Order (Article 39, paragraph (1) of the "Act on General Rules for Incorporated Administrative Agencies.").